mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Key Detection
 ======================

-Mixxx comes with a high precision Key detection which can help make your mixes smoother by ensuring that your tracks are musically compatible.
+Mixxx comes with a high precision key detection which can help make your mixes smoother by ensuring that your tracks are musically compatible.

 Analyzer Settings